joshbedo/Pokedex-React/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/joshbedo/Pokedex-React/issues).
-You can also take a look at the [contributing guide](Contributions, feedback, issues, and feature requests are welcome!
-Feel free to check the issues page.).

 ## Show your support

 Give a ⭐️  if this project helped you!

 ## 📝 License